-It has its ups and downs like anything can, but I couldn’t love it more.
+It has its ups and downs as anything can, but I couldn’t love it more.
 That’s why I keep coming back.

 The only thing that is horrible sometimes is being away from family all the time.

-Also if we get bad weather it’s not pleasant when the sea is rough, but I feel extremely lucky to get to do the job I love whilst traveling the world.
+Also if we get bad weather it’s not pleasant when the sea is rough, but I feel extremely lucky to get to do the job I love whilst travelling the world.

 One of the hardest challenges I faced was actually getting a job working on a cruise ship in the first place.

 It was a real struggle at the beginning.
 I am very short for a dancer, and lots of cruise ship production companies have specific requirements that they have to meet.
 For example, being 5ft 5 and over, or asking for a specific look.

 A lot of the time I would go to auditions, get to the final round and never hear anything or to be told I was simply too small.

 That was very frustrating for me as it was nothing I could do.

 Eventually, my hard work and determination to not give up were rewarded and I have never looked back.

 In this industry, you have to be very thick-skinned and be able to take criticism to use it to better yourself.